 Pevear and Volokhonsky are a husband-and-wife couple that have collectively translated many Russian classics, with Crime and Punishment being published in 1992.

 Their version of the Russian novel has a more raw feel to it, captures Dostoyevsky’s rough and vulgar language, and also the book’s subtle, dark humor.
 Being relatively recent, the writing closely resembles modern, conversational English.

 Comparing two paragraphs between the two translators

 Below are are a couple of paragraphs, one from each version.
-They are spoiler free, and are taken straight from the first or second page of the book.
+They are spoiler free (also, you can check out this article to learn how to forget spoilers), and are taken straight from the first or second page of the book.

 Constance Garnett Version: